 - Create a new structural division that addresses opportunities for diversification based on the trend of technological integration in various industries and markets.

-- International Business Machines Corporation, Form 10-K.
+- International Business Machines Corporation (IBM) – Form 10-K.

-- U.S. Department of Commerce – International Trade Administration – Software and Information Technology Services Industry Spotlight.
+- U.S. Department of Commerce – International Trade Administration – Software and Information Technology Industry.